Biskweet/esoteric-hello-world/README.md

-This is plugged into an anonymous lambda function that converts them to strings, concatenates them, reconvert them to int then use the built-in `chr()` to make (again) convert it to the corresponding Unicode character.
-In the end, the lambda function does that: `chr(int("6" + "2", 16))`.
+This is plugged into an anonymous lambda function that converts them to strings, concatenates them, reconverts them to integers, and then use the built-in `chr()` to convert it to the corresponding Unicode character.
+In the end, the lambda function does something like `chr(int("6" + "2", 16))`.

-Know that some letter's hex code is made with the alphabetic part of the hex table.
-In that case, you can simply reapply the process to the letter.
-For example `l` = `\x6c`:
+Know that some letters' hex code are made with the "alphabetic part" of the hex table (A, B, C, D, E, F).
+In that case, you can simply reapply the process to those letters.
+For example `'l'` = `\x6c`:

 ```python
 # l